Infinitesimal commutative unipotent group schemes with one-dimensional Lie algebra: Abstract

 \section{Abstract}

 We prove that over an algebraically closed field of characteristic $p>0$ there are exactly, up to isomorphism, $n$ infinitesimal commutative unipotent $k$-group schemes of order $p^n$ with one-dimensional Lie algebra, and we explicitly describe them.
-We consequently recover an explicit description of the $p^n$-torsion of any supersingular elliptic curve over an algebraically closed field.
+We consequently obtain an explicit description of all infinitesimal subgroup schemes of any supersingular elliptic curve over an algebraically closed field, recovering all their $p^n$-torsions as well.
 Finally, we use these results to answer a question of Brion on rational actions of infinitesimal commutative unipotent group schemes on curves.

+\textbf{Acknowledgments.} This work was done during my PhD at the Institut de Math\'ematiques de Bordeaux carried out under the supervision of Dajano Tossici, to whom I am very grateful.
+In addition, I thank Michel Brion and Matthieu Romagny for helpful comments and the anonymous referee for their remarks that helped improve this paper.